darlissonlimeira/awstodoapp/README.md

 # This is a todo app for Odin Project.

--- The goal was to build all pages using javascript.
+- The goal was to build all pages using javascript and use localstorage to save the data.

 Dependencies: